FreeDSx/LDAP/docs/Server/General-Usage.md

 $server->run();
 ```

-### Handling the RootDSE
+## Handling the RootDSE

 If you need more control over the RootDSE that gets returned, you can implement the `RootDseHandlerInterface`.
 This
-allows you modify / return your own RootDSE in response to a client request for one.
+allows you to modify / return your own RootDSE in response to a client request for one.

-It can be used like so:
+An example of using it to proxy RootDSE requests to a different LDAP server...

+1. Create a class implementing `FreeDSx\Ldap\Server\RequestHandler\RootDseHandlerInterface`:

 ```php
 namespace Foo;